gradedSystem/pythonProject/README.md

 p3: b5+b6+b7 = 0+1+1 = 0.
 p0: b1+b2+b3+b4+b5+b6+b7 = 0+1+1+0+0+1+1 = 0.
 Encoded bitstring: 00110011.
-4.(20 points) Run functions HammingEncode and HammingEncode2 on all data blocks.
+4. Run functions HammingEncode and HammingEncode2 on all data blocks.
 Please include all intermediate steps.
 The output should be the same as in the previous output (3), but on all data blocks.